Creating and Editing Dashboards

 Creating Dashboard Widgets

-A dashboard is a container for one or more widgets that display reports about data in SL1.
+A dashboard is a container for one or more widgets that display reports about data in Skylar One.
 You can create widgets that are customized to display the exact data that you want to appear in your dashboard.

 To create a dashboard widget: